For many of its 1 billion monthly active users, Instagram is used just a social media site for recreational purposes.

 Make a special effort to track the types of profiles that are generating results for you.

-If you find that certain profile types have content marketing aspects that are clearly performing better than others, question what it is about those profiles that makes them work.
+If you find that certain profile types have content marketing aspects that are clearly performing better than others, question what it is about those profiles that make them work.

 Then, go out and find some other profiles that have some commonalities with those high performing profiles.
 The key here is to put good money into what is working.